I’m not going to lie, this time of year can get spendy. But fear not, I am here to give you tips on how to save money on back to school shopping.

 If you choose to sign up or purchase through my links there is no additional cost to you.

-Below I will share with you many ways that I implement for my own back to school shopping.
+Below I will share with you the strategies that I implement for my own back to school shopping.

-If you plan things out then you will have much less stressed and you won’t buy things you don’t need or already have.
+If you plan things out then you will have much less stress and you won’t buy things you don’t need or already have.

-Why go and spend time and energy buying things you already have!?!
+Why go and spend time, money, and energy buying things you already have!?!
 Do you really need more crayons?
 Pencils?
 Notebooks?
-Do you still have the ruler you bought last year or is your son’s back-pack still in good shape?
+Do you still have the ruler that you bought last year or is your son’s back-pack still in good shape?